JeremyLikness/jeremylikness-blog/content/blog/2019-01-03_from-angular-to-blazor-the-health-app/index.md

 Weight and age both use text boxes for input.
 For numeric input I have two helpers: first, the HTML specification which allows me to tag the field as numeric; and second, Blazor is smart enough to know that alphanumeric input can’t be transformed into an integer.
 I also want to make sure that the model is not corrupted with out of range values and show a visible indicator when the input is invalid.

-This is the template for age:
+This is the template for age at `Shared\Age.razor`:

 {{<highlight HTML>}}
 <div class="unit">